 Institutional Review Board

-- Report local and relying site's potential unanticipated problems and non-compliance to the MU IRB, according to MU policies.
+- Report local and relying site's proposed changes, unanticipated problems, and non-compliance matters to the MU IRB, according to MU policies.

 - Monitor progress and oversee the conduct of the study at the MU site and all relying sites.